voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 -

-> Is it just me or do “markets” feel like a really dumb AI that is incapable of any sort of strategic planning?
+> Is it just me or do "markets" feel like a really dumb AI that is incapable of any sort of strategic planning?

 -